The genus Lantana is one of the more popular ones in the Verbenaceae family, and its 150 or so plants have often been referred to as shrub verdanas.

 Unfortunately, viral infections are often far more severe, and many are incurable.

-You may have to sacrifice the entire plant in such cases, although sometimes you can safely prune away infected limbs before the disease spreads.
+In such cases, you may have to sacrifice the entire plant, although sometimes you can safely prune away infected stems before the disease spreads.

 Note that you will also need to check any nearby plants for signs of infection.

-There are a lot of nasty little vampires out there that love drinking the sap from your plants.
+There are a lot of nasty little vampires out there that love chewing on plant parts.

-This can result in the leaves curling upwards as they’re drained.
+This can result in the leaf drop or leaves curling upwards as they’re drained.

-Infestations won’t usually kill your lantana, but they can lead to secondary infections or spread to other plants.
+Infestations won’t usually kill your lantana but can lead to secondary infections or spread to other plants.

 You’ll usually be able to spot the bugs on the undersides of leaves.

-Treatment is generally pretty easy using neem oil, either as a foliar spray or, preferably, as a soil soak.
+Treatment is generally pretty easy using insecticidal soap made from neem oil, either as a foliar spray or, preferably, as a soil soak.